The Responsive Diamond Model

 Who is it for?
 Building and district leaders whose MTSS has become disconnected silos, and who want Tier 1 to do more of the work it was meant to.
 It runs on existing staff, not a new department.

 How long does it take?
-The Precision Roadmap is a 12-month engagement built around the 20-day sprint cycle.
+The Precision Roadmap is a 12-month engagement built around a recurring review cycle the building sets and holds.
 Building-wide stabilization is a year-long change, not a one-day training.

 Where to Start